blindfold-chess/blindfold-chess/README.md

 4.  **Select AI Level (Depth):** Choose a numerical value (1-15) from the "Level" dropdown.
 This directly sets how many moves deep the Stockfish AI will calculate, with higher numbers indicating a stronger opponent.

 5.  **Select Variant:** Choose "Standard" for regular chess or "Chess 960" for a random starting position.
-The starting rank for Chess 960 will be displayed visually on the menu screen.
+The starting position will be displayed visually on the menu screen.

 6.  **Always Promote to Queen:** By default, this option is checked, meaning your pawns will automatically promote to a Queen. **Uncheck this option** if you want to manually choose your promotion piece (Rook, Bishop, or Knight) during the game.